hiphip12/react_recipes_app/README.md

-# Recipes App made in React
+# Recipes App made with React

 ## Description
 This is a React Application which allows users to browse a list of recepies, inluding number decription, instructions, list of ingredients and an image of the dish.